pepone/redhat-rpm-config/buildflags.md

   for shared objects that actually provide symbols required by the link.
   Shared objects which are not needed to fulfill symbol dependencies are essentially ignored due to this flag.
+* `-z pack-relative-relocs`: Use the portable `DT_RELR` scheme for relative relocations, resulting in reduced startup time compared to legacy architecture-specific relocations.
 * `-z defs`: Refuse to link shared objects (DSOs) with undefined symbols (optional, see above).